Erwin Emata: Later career

 In 2008, Emata joined a six-man team to participate in the Hillary-Tenzing Mount Everest Marathon.
 He led the sporting event named Gov. Rodolfo R. del Rosario Cup Island to Highland Adventure Group Race on August 31, 2008.
 He also organized and participated in the Paradise Trail Run 2009 in Davao Region.
 In 2009, he climbed Mount Hamiguitan in Davao Oriental and described it as "paradise" as the mountain is the habitat of the Philippine eagle, which is critically endangered.

 He also became part of the Balangay Expedition Team as they ride three boats that recollected the voyage of seafaring Filipinos during the period before the Spanish colonization of the Philippines.
 Then President Benigno Aquino III welcomed the expedition team in 2011 in Malacañang Palace as a courtesy call.
 In 2018, he was the chief race official and also one of the runners for the Mindanao Banana Farmers and Exporters Association Incorporated (MBFEA Inc.) Fun Run.

 Accolades

 For being the second Filipino to reach the summit of Mount Everest, then President Gloria Macapagal-Arroyo granted the Order of Lakandula with a special class of Champion for Life.
-A senate resolution was also filed by senators Manny Villar and Richard Gordon honoring Emata and the rest of the Philippine Mount Everest Expedition Team.
+A senate resolution was also filed by senators Manny Villar and Dick Gordon honoring Emata and the rest of the Philippine Mount Everest Expedition Team.
 Then Vice President Noli de Castro and other senators congratulated Emata and the team.

 The expedition team was also given the keys to the City of Manila by then Mayor Lito Atienza.
 Emata, a resident of Tagum City, was also commended by the city council of Tagum "for being one of the first Filipinos who successfully reached the highest peak of Mount Everest."
 The achievements of the top three first Filipino Everest peak climbers, which include Emata, are featured and honored on postage stamps issued by the Philippine Postal Corporation in November 2006.